-How can my Hotel master Metasearch?
+How can my hotel master metasearch?

-PPC or CPC are common digital marketing terms – PPC stands for pay-per-click and CPC is short for cost-per-click.
+PPC or CPC are common digital marketing terms.
+PPC stands for pay-per-click and CPC is short for cost-per-click.
 These are internet marketing models in which advertisers pay a fee each time their ads are clicked on.
 It’s a way companies can buy visits to their website instead of seeking to acquire those visitors organically.

 Search engine and metasearch ads are the most popular types of PPC.
 It allows advertisers to bid for an ad placement when a consumer types a certain keyword that is related to their business offering.
 Most metasearch campaigns can be set up in as CPC campaign although be aware certain keywords might have a higher cost-per-click than others.

-If your (CPC) bid isn’t lower than the recommended average bid and your direct channel’s room rate is cheaper than the OTA’s – your hotel will move up the listing and ideally into the top positions.
-Of course this ad ranking can change depending on competition and your rate changes.
-For this reason it is best to invest in an automated campaign management channel.
+If your (CPC) bid isn’t lower than the recommended average bid and your direct channel’s room rate is cheaper than the OTA’s, your hotel will move up the listing and ideally into the top positions.
+Of course, this ad ranking can change depending on competition and your rate changes.
+For this reason, it is best to invest in an automated campaign management channel.
 This is the ideal solution to assist you in organising all your keyword bids in real-time.
 When it comes to finding the best keywords to bid on, you should test words for a month and evaluate the results to see which ones perform best.
 Ultimately, success in CPC lies in frequently testing and fine-tuning your strategy.

 OTAs drive a large volume of visitors to their website and to achieve this objective they invest heavily in top ranks on metasearch sites.
-The OTAs entire approach is a numbers game, because even if the visitor decides not to book the original hotel they choose, they will probably stay on the OTA website to compare different hotels and prices.
+The OTAs entire approach is a numbers game.
+Even if the visitor decides not to book the original hotel they choose, they will probably stay on the OTA website to compare different hotels and prices.
 On hotel websites, if a consumer isn’t convinced about the hotel offering based on rates and availability, they will turn elsewhere.
 Due to more constrained budgets, hotels need to advertise their rate in order to convince guests who are ready to book.

-Being the top ranked hotel might not always be the best thing.
+Being the top-ranked hotel might not always be the best thing.
 The top rank may lead to more clicks, but most clicks will be from people who are still researching hotel options and so are not ready to book.
-Less clicks can be more valuable if the clicks you receive are qualified leads – this means that they are they are in the right stage of their customer journey and have a much higher intention to book.
+Fewer clicks can be more valuable if the clicks you receive are qualified leads.
+This means that they are in the right stage of their customer journey and have a much higher intention to book.
 It’s crucial to guarantee that qualified leads come through these ads and convert into paying customers.
 Quantity is not always an indicator of quality.

-Working with Experts
+4. Working with experts

-Testing to Perfection
+5. Testing to perfection